Mdlalose4life/simple_shell/README.md

 # Lenix simple shell.
-## This is a readme for simple shell
+## This is a readme file for simple shell
  * Authozied Functions and macros
  * access (man 2 access)
  * chdir (man 2 chdir)